vishvAsa/sanskrit/koshaH/niruktam/laxmaNaH/translation.md

 ###

-Vedic stanzas are signifieA&t, because (their) words are identical (with those of the spoken language).
-There is the Brahmana passage : This indeed is the perfection of the sacrifice, that the prescription of the form, that is to say, the action which is to be performed, is declared by a stanza of the Rg or the Yajurveda.22 ' Playing with their sons and grandsons,
+Vedic stanzas are significant, because (their) words are identical (with those of the spoken language).

+There is the Brahmana passage : This indeed is the perfection of the sacrifice, that the prescription of the form, that is to say, the action which is to be performed, is declared by a stanza of the Rg or the Yajurveda.2

 1 Cf. PM. i.
 2. 1.
 J 6 See N. 4.
 23.